St Just Ordinalia 2026

 Sponsors and Supporters image

-The main sponsor of our Ordinalia Project is the charity St Just and District Trust, founded in 1997, now a Charitable Incorporated Organisation.
+The St Just Ordinalia is a project organised by St Just and District Trust CIO.
+The charity was founded in 1997, and became a Charitable Incorporated Organisation in 2016.

-As a community initiative, our project has been supported by the Mayor and Deputy Mayor of St Just Town Council, by the creative faculties at Falmouth University, and by the talented actors, singers, makers, musicians and volunteers of St Just.
+As a community initiative, our project has been supported by the Mayor and Deputy Mayor of St Just Town Council, by the creative faculties at Falmouth University, and by the talented actors, singers, makers, musicians and volunteers of St Just (and Cornwall).

-St Just Ordinalia 2021 has also been supported by Sir Mark Rylance, actor, theatre director and playwright; Emma Rice, actress, director and theatre professional; Sir Michael Eavis CBE, creator of Glastonbury Festival; and among others, by the organisations listed below.
+St Just Ordinalia 2021 was supported by Sir Mark Rylance, actor, theatre director and playwright; Emma Rice, actress, director and theatre professional; Sir Michael Eavis CBE, creator of Glastonbury Festival; and among others, by the organisations listed below.

 Origo Mundi - 'The Creation of the World'